Möngke Khan: Capitulation of Goryeo

 As Khagan, Möngke seemed to take the legacy of world conquest he had inherited much more seriously than had Güyük.
 His conquests were all directed at East Asia and the Middle East.
 In his first plans for additional conquests, Möngke chose Korea and the Dali Kingdom in Yunnan in 1252.

 Möngke sent envoys to Goryeo, announcing his coronation in October 1251.
 He also demanded that King Gojong submit before him in person and to move his headquarters from Ganghwa Island to the mainland of Korea.
 But the Goryeo court refused to send the king because he was elderly and unable to travel so far.
 Möngke dispatched his envoys with specific tasks again.
 The envoys were well received by the Goryeo officials, but they criticized the Goryeo officials because their king did not follow his overlord Möngke's orders.
 Möngke ordered prince Yeku to command the army against Korea.
 However, a Korean in the court of Möngke convinced them to begin their campaign in July 1253.
 Yeku, along with Amuqan, demanded that the Goryeo court surrender.
 The court refused but did not resist the Mongols and gathered the peasantry into mountain fortresses and islands.
 Working together with the Goryeo commanders who had joined the Mongols, Jalairtai Qorchi ravaged Korea.
 When one of Yeku's envoys arrived, Gojong personally met him at his new palace.
 The king Gojong sent his stepson as hostage to Mongolia.
-The Mongols agreed to a ceasefire in January 1254.
+The Mongols agreed to a truce in January 1254.

 Möngke realized that the hostage was not the blood prince of the Goryeo dynasty and blamed the Goryeo court for deceiving him.
 Möngke's commander Jalairtai devastated much of Goryeo and took 206,800 captives in 1254.
 Famine and despair forced peasants to surrender to the Mongols.
 They established a chiliarchy office at Yonghung with local officials.
 Ordering defectors to build ships, the Mongols began attacking the coastal islands from 1255 on.
 In the Liaodong Peninsula, the Mongols formed Korean defectors into a colony of eventually 5,000 households.

-In 1258 the king and the Choe clan retainer Kim Jun staged a counter-coup, assassinated the head of the Choe family, and sued for peace.
+In 1258 the king and the Ch'oe clan retainer Kim Chun staged a counter-coup, assassinated the head of the Ch'oe family, and sued for peace.
 When the Goryeo court sent the future king Wonjong of Goryeo as hostage to the Mongol court and promised to return to Gaegyeong, the Mongols withdrew from Korea.